 It is the principal goal of the Leelanau General Plan to establish a strategy for guiding growth that protects and, where possible, enhances the unique character of life on the peninsula.
-To that end, the General Plan focuses on balancing environmental protection, resource management, and economic development so as to provide a foundation for a suitable economy that permits long term prosperity for all present and future Leelanau County residents.
+To that end, the General Plan focuses on balancing environmental protection, energy efficiency and renewable energy, resource management, and economic development so as to provide a foundation for a suitable economy that permits long term prosperity for all present and future Leelanau County residents.
 The balance so achieved should not sacrifice environmental quality when reasonable and prudent development alternatives exist.
 This plan recognizes that a healthy economy depends on a healthy environment.
 Achievement of this goal means protecting the integrity of the land base for use by present generations without unnecessarily compromising the options of future generations.

 The General Plan was first adopted in 1995.
-Updates were approved by the Leelanau County Planning Commission in 2000, 2005, and 2012.
+Updates were approved by the Leelanau County Planning Commission in 2000, 2005, 2012, and 2019.

-Chapter 1: Intergovernmental Cooperation & Regional Context
+Chapter 1 - Intergovernmental Cooperation and Regional Context

-Chapter 2: Preservation of Peninsula Character
+Chapter 2 - Preservation of County Character

-Chapter 3: Working with Nature
+Chapter 3 - Working with Nature

-Chapter 4: Balanced Growth
+Chapter 4 - Balanced Growth

-Chapter 5: Growth Guidelines and Decision Maps
+Chapter 5 - Growth Guidelines and Decision Maps

 Part Two: Functional View

-Chapter 6: Natural Resources and the Environment
+Chapter 6 - Natural Resources and the Environment

-Chapter 7: Transportation
+Chapter 7 - Transportation

-Chapter 8: Public Facilities and Physical Services
+Chapter 8 - Public Facilities and Physical Services

-Chapter 9: Non-Municipal Public Services
+Chapter 9 - Non-Municipal Public Services

-Chapter 10: Economic Development
+Chapter 10 - Economic Development

-Chapter 11: Human Services and Facilities
+Chapter 11 - Human Services and Facilities

-Chapter 12: Land Use
+Chapter 12 - Land Use